EddieJ03/Amazon-Reviews-Project/README.md

 ## Discussion

 ### Data Exploration
-When it came to data exploration, our main goals were to gain an understanding of the data's distribution, as well as to see which features were most correlated with rating to best inform our next steps.
+When it came to data exploration, our main goals were to gain an understanding of the data's distribution, as well as to see which features were least/most correlated with rating to best inform our steps for the 1st model.

 Initially, it became clear quickly that we had a severe class imbalance, as the mean review rating was around 4.5, and 5 star reviews made up over 75% of the total reviews.
 ![Describe Table](image-3.png)

-It was clear off of the start that the columns images, asin, parent_asin, user_id, and verified purchase are not correlated with rating, and should not be used in our model.
+It was also clear from the start that the columns images, asin, parent_asin, user_id, timestamp, helpful_vote and verified purchase are not correlated with rating, and should not be used in our model.

 Images: this was, for the most case, just images of the product, which does not depend on review rating at all.